Loknaath-sec/WDM_EXP8/README.md

 ![image](https://github.com/user-attachments/assets/44be0af9-6bd1-4474-adc3-af0ee7f71e4d)

 ## Result:
-Thus, To perform Web Scraping on Amazon using (beautifulsoup) Python has been executed successfully.
+Thus, To perform Web Scraping on E-commerce using (beautifulsoup) Python has been executed successfully.